 Transferring your pension to Aviva

-By transferring any existing plans into your Aviva Pension, you’ll be keeping all your investments in one place.
+By transferring any existing plans into your new Aviva Pension, you’ll be keeping all your investments in one place.

 What's the risk?